-Professional liability insurance coverage is required during matriculation in the Counseling Program.
+Professional liability insurance coverage is required during enrollment in the clinical components of the Counseling Program.

 The Counseling Program faculty has a responsibility to society and to the profession to matriculate and graduate the best possible counseling professionals.
 Therefore, the technical standards which follow are required for matriculation and graduation from the Counseling Program: